Imperial War Museum Reference 52381 (information currently out of date).

 The location of this building can be seen on this map.

-The simple wooden plaque lists the names of 13 men from the church who died in the war.
+The simple wooden plaque lists the names of thirteen men from the church who lost their lives in the war.

 THESE GAVE THEIR LIVES

 GEORGE H. GRIMSHAW

 JOHN J. BOOTH